-There are some important factors to learn about before you consider corn for a canine.
-Many folks view this common food as harmless, or even healthy, whether for people or their dogs.
-Let’s set the record straight.
+Considering corn for a canine?
+Many folks view this favorite food as harmless, or even healthy, whether for people or their dogs.
+Let’s set the record straight!

-Also known as maize, this yellow grain is unique since it would not have grown naturally unless humans hadn’t cultivated it.
-So, corn is not something that’s entirely natural for dogs or even for people.
+Also known as maize, this yellow grain is unique.
+It would not have grown naturally unless humans hadn’t cultivated it.
+So, corn isn’t entirely natural for dogs or even for people.

-There’s an economic reason, sadly not a nutritional one, why corn is so often an ingredient in some low end dog foods.
-We are going to tell you exactly why it shouldn’t be a regular part of your best buddy’s diet.
+There’s an economic reason, not a nutritional one, why corn is often an ingredient in low-end dog foods.
+We are going to tell you exactly why it shouldn’t be a regular part of a best buddy’s diet.

 Can I Give My Dog Corn?
 Answer: Not Recommended